elunna/nerfhack-changelog/README.md

 * If cursed, the meanings are reversed.

 **deck of fate:**
+This tarot-based deck is very powerful and was ported from SpliceHack with some major changes.
+In Splice, you would be prompted for how many cards to draw.
+This has been changed to be a mandatory draw of 5 cards, eliminating the prompt.
+After using the deck, its always destroyed, allowing only one use.
+There are 22 different cards in the deck, each having a potentially good or bad effect.
+About half the cards are "good" and half "bad".
+There is a nudge factor that occurs if the deck is cursed or blessed.

+If cursed, the drawn card will be lowered by one notch.
+This means The World is impossible to draw with a cursed deck since it's the highest numbered card at 22.
+It also doubles the chance of drawing The Tower since that card is number 1.

+If blessed, the drawn card is raised by one notch.
+This effectively doubles your chances of drawing The World and prevents The Tower from being drawn.

 Grants random effects when you draw a card from it.
 When you apply it, you are prompted for how many cards to draw.
 You can draw a max of 5 cards.

 Card effects:
-* The Tower - Magical and fiery explosions on self.
+* The Tower - Lightning and acid explosions for 1d30 each on self.
 * The Wheel of Fortune - Draw two more cards.
+If playing as a cartomancer, you get an additional d3 cards.
 * The Devil - Summons a demon.
+If your luck is less than 1, a major demon is summoned.
+You will also stop drawing from the deck.
-* The Fool - Abuses int and wis.
+* The Fool - Abuses INT and WIS.
 * Death - You are subjected to the touch of death.
 If you are invulnerable, hallucinating, or a form that resists death, you are spared.
 If you have magic resistance, you still are subject to 8d6 drain life damage.
 If you have not used saving grace yet in your current game and you have positive luck, your life can also be saved that way.
+You will also stop drawing from the deck.
 * Judgment - You are punished.
 * The Emperor - Curses two items.
-* The Hermit - Get intrinsic teleportitis and invisibility for a brief period.
+* The Hermit - You randomly teleport, get invisibility for 500-999 turns, and aggravate monsters.
 * The Hanged Man - Summons a rope golem.
-* Justice - If you have negative alignment, you are paralyzed for 20-49 turns, otherwise you are unpunished.
+* Justice - If you have negative alignment, you are paralyzed for 20-49 turns.
+If you have good alignment and are punished, you are unpunished.
+Otherwise, you get some divine protection.
-* Temperance - Destroy two worn pieces of armor
+* Temperance - Destroy two worn pieces of armor.
+This also sets the deck to act as a cursed item for the duration of the drawing.
-* The Lovers - Summons a random foocubus.
+* The Lovers - Summons 2 peaceful foocubi.
 * The Magician - If the Wizard of Yendor has been killed, he is resurrected - otherwise this increases your maximum power and refills it.
 * Strength - Increases your strength.
 * The High Priestess - Clears previous alignment abuse and you gain alignment.
 * The Hierophant - Creates an altar, if the floor under you isn't already a dungeon feature.